GE Renewable Energy · UX Design & Systems

 InVision DSM was the only platform that checked all four.
 It offered real-time Sketch sync, combined design and code documentation, easy collaboration without gated approval flows, and was already cleared by GE's internal security and procurement process.
 I presented this analysis directly to stakeholders before a single component was built, which meant the platform decision had full buy-in before we committed to it.

 The competitive analysis matrix used to evaluate and select InVision DSM.
-InVision was the only platform to satisfy all four criteria — Sketch sync, design + code documentation, collaboration, and GE approval.
+InVision was the only platform to satisfy all four criteria: Sketch sync, design and code documentation, collaboration, and GE approval.

 Scoping the MVP